History of ASAPS versions

 Other improvements and bug fixes to increase the useability and stability of the program.

-The option to activate real-time propagation predictions based upon T-index updates accessed from the IPS FTP server.
+The option to activate real-time propagation predictions based upon T-index updates accessed from the IPS server.
 These T-index updates are issued with a cadence of 20 minutes and are estimated from observed ionospheric support during the preceding 1-2 h ours.